Special Pricing Ends

 With social media touching the sky in this day and age, one of the most important things for wine brands and suppliers is to be noticed by wine influencers.
 Influencers, in general, have a lot of pull within every industry.
 This is because people trust them, and their opinions - and the wine industry is no different.

 People these days scroll through Instagram, look at their favourite wine influencers, and tend to go grab a bottle of what influencers are drinking.
-Among a plethora of wine influencers in France, our Editor in Chief is in conversation with Julien Miquel.
+Among a plethora of wine influencers in France, our Editor is in conversation with Julien Miquel.

 Miquel is a wine writer, blogger, and Youtuber.
 His Youtube channel has taken off because of his quirky wine reviews and insights on the world of wine.
 However, before drifting towards youtube and writing, Julien was also a winemaker.

 Check out Julien’s Youtube Channel Here

 Today, Julien talks about wine blogging, youtube, how a brand can be noticed by a wine influencer and shares a few tips for winemakers from his experience.